teh0xqb/teh0xqb.github.io/_posts/2020-05-22-portfolio.md

 All of these applications are embedded with iframes, except for the windrose, which is a screenshot.
 Try them out!

+Ps.
+I tried these out in both recent versions of Chrome and Firefox, both on Linux and Windows.
+Some might even work on the MS Edge browser.
+I have not tried these on OSX or safari.

 ### Meet The Pokedex

 I was given barebones wireframes and asked to develop a pokedex using <https://pokeapi.co/>{:target="_blank"}.